Kriya Yoga Course Report

 - Appetite: fluctuations with mood and physical well-being.
 When tensions were being released appetite decreased, and when mood was high, appetite was good.

 - Interrelationships: were changed for the better in the majority of cases, with increased tolerance and a sense of unity predominating.
 One subject reported a better understanding of situations while another felt no change in this area.

 - Overall summation: all subjects felt their experiences with kriya yoga were satisfying.
-Some anxiety was felt during the course by a few people due to mental, emotional and physical purification, but in general this was relieved through counseling and with time.
+Some anxiety was felt during the course by a few people due to mental, emotional and physical purification, but in general this was relieved through counselling and with time.
 The majority of people felt relaxed, rejuvenated and an overall sense of well-being at the end of the course.

 Note: This is only a preliminary report and further correlate and interpretation is required to obtain more definite results.